kyverno/kyverno/documentation/installation.md

   name: kyverno-svc
   namespace: <namespace>
 ````
-and in other place where namespace is mentioned.
+and in other places (ServiceAccount, ClusterRoles, ClusterRoleBindings, ConfigMaps, Service, Deployment) where namespace is mentioned.

 To run kyverno:
 ````sh